This is a misdemeanor offense for which a defendant may face up to 6 months in county jail and a fine of up to $1,0001.

 In all the examples above, defendants can be faced with serious repercussions, such as license suspension, fines and possible jail time if they are charged with unlawful use of ID cards under Vehicle Code section 13004.
 Also, beware that when you use a fake, or someone else’s identification card, or knowingly let someone else use your identification, depending on the purpose you do so, you may commit an additional crime in the process, such as “identity theft” under Penal Code §530.5, or “forgery,” under Penal Code section 470 et. seq., which can subject you to additional charges or penalties.

-Defendant used a fake, or someone else’s identification card, or knowingly allowed someone else to use his/her identification card to lie about his/her age (for example, when teenagers use a fake identification to misrepresent their real age to purchase alcohol or gain access to a night club); OR
+#1.
+Defendant used a fake or someone else’s identification card, or knowingly allowed someone else to use his/her identification card to lie about his/her age.

-Defendant used a fake, or someone else’s identification card, or knowingly allowed someone else to use his/her identification card to misrepresent his/her legal status (for example, when an illegal immigrant used a fake identification card to misrepresent that she has legal status to work; or when a fleeing convict uses someone else’s identification card to misrepresent his/her identity to avoid arrest); OR
+Defendant used a fake or someone else’s identification card, or knowingly allowed someone else to use his/her identification card to misrepresent his/her legal status.

-If you did not knowingly let someone else unlawfully use your identification card, you are not guilty of the offense.
-See the above example where the teenage boy secretly took the older brother’s ID card to buy alcohol.
+If you did not knowingly let someone else unlawfully use your identification card, you have a defense for this offense.

-If you used an identification card in an unlawful way, but did so without intent to defraud anyone, you are not guilty of the offense.
+If you used an identification card in an unlawful way but did so without the intent to defraud anyone, you can use that as a basis for your defense.

 If you have been arrested and would like to learn more about how attorneys charge.